devzendo/transputer-macro-assembler/README.md

 I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification

 Remaining work:
+  * honour the Cpu directive, to switch in Transputer family native instructions, rather than db-generating macros
+  * Transputer pfix/nfix generation from direct opcodes
+  * local labels
+  * global and extern symbols
+  * use types to enforce case of symbols/fixups consistently
   * INCLUDE, in lieu of building linkable object files

+* nice-to-haves...
   * binary map listing, showing symbols sorted by address and the binary dump at those addresses.
-  * use types to enforce case of symbols/fixups consistently

-* nice-to-haves...
   * handling conversion of exceptions that the macro manager might throw when expanding
   * macros shouldn't be able to replace keywords
   * exception handling - is... odd..... use Try instead of throwing?
 Easier collection of phase errors?

 * later....
-  * honour the Cpu directive, to switch in Transputer family native instructions, rather than db-generating macros
-  * Transputer pfix/nfix generation from direct opcodes
   * ELF writing

 Rationale